tweag/asterius/examples/hans1/README.md

 ```
 stack build
 cd example/test1
+.github/workflows/setup-deps.sh
+.github/workflows/boot.sh
 ahc-link  --input-hs Hello.hs --browser --bundle
 ```

 TODO do not use root in container

+TODO do you have to run setup-deps/boot?

 TODO need to setup paths etc in container?

+TODO add Nix env for server (or use alternative)